flexiblepower/powermatcher-documentation/SimplePMCluster.md

 ```
 The `pvpanel` recieves an updated price from the `concentrator` and notifies all of its observers

-## Adding a second PVPanel
+## Adding a Freezer

-Adding a second PVPanel to our cluster is easy.
+Adding a Freezer is easy.
 Go back to the configuration manager and once again, click on the + button on the `Freezer config` line.
 This one will also have a timeout of 10 seconds.
 As usual, you can leave the rest of the defaults.
+You can add a second PVPanel just as easily by following the same steps as for the first PVPanel again.

 ![Configuring the Freezer](pvpanel2_config.png)

-Now you have a cluster with both a PvPanel and a Freezer as device Agents
+Now you have a cluster with both two PvPanels and a Freezer as device Agents.